Services · Layer 01

 Level 3

-Achieved through the Strategy layer engagement, covering strategic financial planning, advanced valuation, and board-level financial governance at institutional standard.
+Achieved through the Strategy layer engagement, covering strategic financial planning and board‑level financial governance at institutional standard.

 Selected Outcome

 The company had tracked revenue and expenses in an invoicing system and a cost spreadsheet with no connection between the two and no cash flow visibility beyond the bank balance.
 The chart of accounts did not separate grant income from commercial revenue, creating a reporting problem ahead of a planned audit.
-Oakworth built a fully integrated three statement model with a revenue recognition schedule appropriate to the company's milestone-based contract structure, a chart of accounts separating grant income and commercial revenue with the correct accounting treatment for each, and a thirteen week rolling cash forecast.
-The financial model was used without amendment in the company's first formal grant application and subsequent Pre Seed investor conversations.
+We built a fully integrated three‑statement model with a revenue recognition schedule appropriate to the company's milestone‑based contract structure, a chart of accounts separating grant income and commercial revenue with the correct accounting treatment for each, and a thirteen‑week rolling cash forecast.
+The financial model was used without amendment in the company's first formal grant application and subsequent pre‑seed investor conversations.

 Related Sectors